 This map was my Christmas present for my dad this year.
 He’s a sailor, and I mean that not in the “day-sail with your buddies” type of way but rather the “single-handedly sail across oceans” kind of way.
 He hopes to make his way to Point Nemo one day, and this map was my little reminder to him to make it happen.

-This piece is a representation of the January 2010 earthquake that destroyed much of Haiti.
+- This piece is a representation of the January 2010 earthquake that destroyed much of Haiti.
 Laser cut out of different kinds of bamboo, it shows the shake intensity data radiating out from the epicenter near Port-au-Prince.
 This devastating earthquake caused massive damage and an unknown number of deaths.
-Estimates were anywhere from about 80,000 to…
+Estimates were…